 Telecommuting is a growing trend in the business world.
 Permitting employees to work from remote locations can offer substantial cost savings.
 These savings may come at a price.
 Having employees logging onto your corporate systems from a variety of locations can increase problems.
 Companies with wide ranges of devices can open you up to a security breach.
 One method of reducing this risk is through the use of a Virtual Private Network, or VPN.
 A network based on this type of framework is smart.
 VPN’s provide confidence with IT departments.
-When one is put in place you have a mind at ease.
+When put in place, you have a mind at ease.
 Properly maintained networks streamline workflow.
 Saving time and preventing problems reduces cost.
 It also reduces unnecessary technology.
 Sell the old equipment, upgrade to a more secure workplace.

-Unsecured Wi-Fi Connections
+Unsecured Wi-Fi Connections.

-Protecting Data with a Virtual Private Network
+Protecting Data with a Virtual Private Network.

 In addition to installing a Virtual Private Network, it’s important to assess or restrict the use of unsecured file sharing programs.
-Dropbox is our top choice if needed.
+For instance, Dropbox is our top choice if needed.
 By setting up the VPN, and a list of unacceptable practices, you’ll go a long way reducing the chance something corrupts your network.

-Data Loss Solutions with Proper Data Storage Practices
+Data Loss Solutions with Proper Data Storage Practices.

-Reporting Security Problems To Prevent Data Loss
+Reporting Security Problems To Prevent Data Loss.

 It’s important to let employees know the risks associated with telecommuting.
-It is also vital to encourage them to report any type of security problem or data loss.
-It comes with the territory.
+It’s vital to encourage them to report any type of security problem or data loss.
+In essence, it comes with the territory.
 It’s important they know you have procedures in place to recover from data loss emergencies.
-If you know your place of work is not prepared, tell your CEO.
+Thus, you know you’re not prepared at your place of work, tell your CEO.
 Virtual private network plans are a huge bonus to any data center or workplace.
 Knowledge from all within the organization is key.
-A fast response is best.
-If you see something strange report it.
-Do not wait for someone else.[follow_me]
+Thus, a fast response is best.
+If you see something strange, report it.
+Do not wait for someone else.